June 7, 2023

 7 min read

 Ethereum ushered in a massive era of change of the crypto community with the introduction of smart contracts.
-With smart contracts and faster block times, it was said that Ethererum would be the Bitcoin killer.
+With smart contracts and faster block times compared to Bitcoin, it was said that Ethereum would be the Bitcoin killer.
 It didn't kill Bitcoin but it did take second place as most valuable cryptocurrency, being dubbed as the digital silver.

 We'll dive into some background, tokenomics, features, roles in the NFT market and a little bit more for you in this article.

 Ethereum was created by programmer Vitalik Buterin in 2015.
 He saw what Bitcoin was doing and he wanted to improve on it and make it faster and allow it to do more than just be a store of value or a “vanilla” payments system.
 Buterin added in a smart contracts system that revolutionized the crypto space.
 Besides the smart contracts, Buterin designed it so that any developers could build off the chain and add DeFi apps or build on top of it and create an entirely new crypto currency.
 Those new crypto currencies are known as ERC20 tokens, which stands for Ethereum Requests for Comment 20.
 As of 2022, some 450,000 different ERC-20 cryptocurrencies exist on Ethereum's main network!
 We'll get into technical details a bit later, but background aside, let's talk about the proof-of-work consensus mechanism and how it will be changed in the near future.